 Our suite of special education curriculum software offers students with moderate to severe disabilities equitable and inclusive access to the general education curriculum and the individualized interventions that support their success.

 As special educators, we all have the same goal: providing our students with comprehensive learning opportunities that pave the way for educational and personal success.

 To that end, our award-winning adapted core curriculum solutions and supporting interventions deliver a whole-child approach.
 We help you measurably improve your students’ academic, behavioral, and adaptive skills – from Pre-K through the transition years.

-Offer your K-12 students the ONLY standards-based, adapted core-curriculum based on Applied Behavior Analysis (ABA) that provides access to the general education curriculum.
+Offer your K-12 students a standards-based, adapted core-curriculum based on Applied Behavior Analysis (ABA) that provides access to the general education curriculum.

 enCORE drives measurable student improvement (a 69% student growth rate between pre- and post- test scores!), while ensuring all of your students have equitable, inclusive access to an adapted core curriculum.